 Research shows that simulated scenarios, as presented in the Safe Campus course, are effective learning tools.

 We urge everyone to take 20 minutes to complete the course, which includes Northwestern’s video on the "Run.
 Hide.
 Fight." protocol.
 The video graphically demonstrates what an active shooter incident might look like on campus, so it may be disturbing for some.
 Viewer discretion is advised, and alternative content is offered.

-Look for an email invitation on Oct.
-8 from myHR Learn.
+An email invitation will be sent via myHR Learn.
 It is expected that all faculty and staff will participate and complete the course within 30 days.

 The safety of the Northwestern community is a shared responsibility, one that we take very seriously.
 We thank you for your partnership in this important endeavor and hope you find the course helpful.